THIS IS THE MISSOURI VALLEY CONFERENCE

 Football

-While the MVC no longer sponsors football (1907-85), seven members compete at the FCS level in the Missouri Valley Football Conference: Illinois State, Indiana State, Murray State, UNI, Southern Illinois, North Dakota, North Dakota State, South Dakota, South Dakota State, and Youngstown State.
+While the MVC no longer sponsors football (1907-85), five basketball-playing members compete at the FCS level in the Missouri Valley Football Conference: Illinois State, Indiana State, Murray State, UNI, Southern Illinois; with North Dakota, South Dakota, South Dakota State, and Youngstown State comprising the nine-team league.
 Drake and Valparaiso compete in the Pioneer Football League.

 Historic Achievements